mshedsilegx/azentramgr/README.md

 ### Prerequisites

-Microsoft Azure Cli must be installed and available.
-You must be authenticated with Azure.
+Microsoft Azure Cli must be installed and available in path.
+You must be already be authenticated with Azure (if not, the tool will trigger a login attempt).
 Run the following command and complete the login process before using the extraction tool:
 ```sh
 az login
 ```